alexcrichton/oa-pubcookie/README.md

   * `nickname`
   * `first_name`
   * `last_name`
+  * `location` - the campus which the user is located at (Pittsburgh/Qatar)
+* `extra`
   * `class` - the users' year at CMU (Freshman, Sophomore, ...)
   * `department` - the listed department for the user (i.e. Computer Science)
-  * `location` - the campus which the user is located at (Pittsburgh/Qatar)
-* `extra`
-  * `user_hash` - everything returned from LDAP for the user, you might find something extra in here
+  * `raw_info` - everything returned from LDAP for the user, you might find something extra in here